-Platinum is a naturally occuring white metal.
-White gold is created by alloying the naturally occuring yellow gold with metals such as nickel, copper, silver and zincto get a white hue.
-In addition, white gold pieces are often covered with a thin plating of rhodium (one of the platinum group metals) to strengthen them and give them a whiter appearance.
-Both only bear the aesthetic resemblance but differ in their composition, density, hardness etc.
+Platinum is a naturally occurring white metal.
+White gold is created as an alloy of the naturally occurring gold with white metals like silver and palladium to get a white hue.
+In addition, white gold pieces are often covered with a thin plating of rhodium, a platinum group metal, for strengthening and a whiter appearance.
+Platinum and white gold resemble each other aesthetically, but differ in composition, density, hardness and other properties.

 Platinum is rare.
 Ten tons of platinum ore is required to process a single ounce of pure platinum.
-White gold isn't rare as its base, yellow gold isn't very rare.
+White gold isn't rare since its base (yellow gold) isn't very rare.
 Platinum is said to be 35 times rarer than gold.
-This is also one reason which makes White gold cheaper than Platinum.
-Platinum is almost 3 times the rate of White gold.
+This is also one reason which makes white gold cheaper than platinum.
+Platinum is almost 3 times the rate of white gold.

 All precious metals can scratch, and platinum is no exception.
 However, the scratch on platinum is merely a displacement of the metal and none of its volume is lost.
 Over time platinum develops a natural patina, which many people find just as attractive as a polished finish.
 Platinum does not micro-scratch the same as Gold, but actually “furrows” instead.
 On the other hand, when Gold is micro-scratched, the Gold metal is actually removed.
 Sometimes these micro scratches can leave white gold looking a bit yellowish